dynamic-kgqa/dynamicKGQA/src/kg/README.md

 # Knowledge Graph

 This submodule contains the code to work with the Yago Knowledge Graph (KG) for the DynamicKGQA framework.

-We host Yago 4.5 on Blazegraph using Docker.
-The KG is queried using SPARQL queries to retrieve information about entities and their relationships.
+It also contains instructions to host Yago on Blazegraph.

+## Yago Blazegraph Setup

+This subsection provides instructions to host Yago on Blazegraph using Docker, on Ubuntu.
+While these instructions have only been tested on Ubuntu, they should work on other operating systems with minor modifications.

 The hosting was done on a AWS EC2 Ubuntu instance.
 We have tested the setup on the following releases:
 - Ubuntu 24.04.1 LTS
 - Ubuntu 20.04.6 LTS

+The Blazegraph documentation in its current state, is not very detailed, and the community support is limited.
+We have thus tried to provide a detailed guide to help you get started with hosting Yago on Blazegraph.
 For the following method of setup, the we recommend using an instance with at least 64 GB of RAM and 400 GB of storage.

-Note: There are also other ways to host Yago, such as AWS Neptune, Virtuoso, and some other Docker solutions.
+Note: There are also other ways that we have tried to host Yago, such as AWS Neptune, Virtuoso, and some other Docker solutions.
 We talk about these alternatives on a high level in the [KG_hosting_alternatives.md](./KG_hosting_alternatives.md) file.

-## Yago Blazegraph Setup

-This subsection provides instructions to host Yago on Blazegraph using Docker, on Ubuntu.
-While these instructions have only been tested on Ubuntu, they should work on other operating systems with minor modifications.

-The Blazegraph documentation in its current state, is not very detailed, and the community support is limited.
-We have thus tried to provide a detailed guide to help you get started with hosting Yago on Blazegraph.

 ### Contents